hannan-jamil/UR5_4DoF_custom_robotic_arm/README.md

 ROS 2 Humble | Gazebo Classic | RViz | URDF/XACRO | ros2_control

 This project showcases a fully customized 4-DoF robotic manipulator, created by modifying the original Universal Robots UR5.
-I redesigned the UR5 arm by reducing degrees of freedom from 6 → 4, rebuilt the kinematic chain, integrated a Robotiq Hand-E style gripper, and created a complete simulation stack for ROS 2.
+I redesigned the UR5 arm by reducing degrees of freedom from 6 → 4, rebuilt the kinematic chain, integrated a Robotiq Hand-E style gripper, and created a simulation stack for ROS 2.

 This repo demonstrates strong skills in robot modeling, transforms, meshes, sensors, simulation, and ROS2 integration, making it ideal for robotics research and industrial applications.

-🎯 Project Features
+## 🎯 Project Features
 🔧 URDF/XACRO

 Completely rebuilt URDF for a 4-DoF arm